Asian bond ETFs ease investment barriers in hunt for yield

-HONG KONG (Reuters) - Investors facing zero interest rates in the developed world are turning to Asian debt for higher returns through exchange traded funds (ETFs), driving a nearly 50 percent rise in assets under management last year.
+HONG KONG, Feb 18 (Reuters) - Investors facing zero interest rates in the developed world are turning to Asian debt for higher returns through exchange traded funds (ETFs), driving a nearly 50 percent rise in assets under management last year.

 At about a tenth of the size of Europe’s volume and a fraction of the U.S. market, Asian bond ETFs have plenty of room to grow but may face limits from structural problems that they can only partly address by pooling bonds in an index.